learn-co-curriculum/dsc-intro-to-probability/README.md

 ## Summary

 Well done!
 In this section, you learned how to use sets to get to probabilities.
 You learned about experiments, event spaces, and outcomes.
-Next, you learned about the law of relative frequency and how it can be used to calculate probabilities, along with the three probability axioms.
+Next, you learned about the law of large numbers and how it can be used to calculate probabilities, along with the three probability axioms.